BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 ### CDDL for Coin Info

-The following specification is written in Concise Data Definition Language [CDDL].
+The following specification is written in Concise Data Definition Language [CDDL](https://tools.ietf.org/html/rfc8610).

-When used embedded in another CBOR structure, this structure should be tagged #6.305.
+When used embedded in another CBOR structure, this structure should be tagged #6.40305.

 ```
 ; Metadata for the type and use of a cryptocurrency
-crypto-coininfo = {
+coininfo = {
-    ? type: uint31 .default cointype-btc, ; values from [SLIP44] with high bit turned off
+    ? type: uint31 .default cointype-btc, ; values from [SLIP44](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) with high bit turned off
     ? network: int .default mainnet ; coin-specific identifier for testnet
 }